E-LLP/NASA-ATM/README.md

 - You have a fixed number to flights that you need to direct to their corresponding destinations.
 - You score points for successfully delivering flights to their destinations, similar to how you would in a Civilization game.
 - Incoming flights to your airport need to be handled accordingly.
+- Aim of this game is to get users to see the bigger picture behind flights and air traffic control in general.

 Gameplay:
 =========